datapartnership/burkinafaso-economic-monitoring/docs/3-reusable-data-products.md

-# Data Products: Examples
+# Data Products

-**Reusable Data Products** are produced using the **Foundational Datasets** and can be further used to generate indicators and insights.
+**Reusable Data Products** can be used to generate indicators and insights.
 All Data Products include documentation, references to original data sources (and/or information on how to access them), and a description of their limitations.

-Each Data Product is produced according to the following outline:
+Each Data Product is presented in the web book according to the following outline:

 1. Data Product Overview